BIM2SIM/bim2sim/ci/README.md

 # CI information

 This documents may be used to document how to maintain the CI pipelines of `bim2sim`.
+If you work on these images, name your branch something that contain "image_testing", so the jobs are run in your branch, as well.
 During https://github.com/BIM2SIM/bim2sim/pull/837, the image-structure was changed as follows: